amish1188/learning-actions/README.md

   - Which events does the workflow listen after?
   - The runner defined, is it a self-hosted agent or a GitHub runner?
   - Could you think of another runner that could have been used?
-[Available runners](https://docs.github.com/en/actions/using-github-hosted-runnersabout-github-hosted-runners#supported-runners-and-hardware-resources)
+[Available runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners)

 ### Step 5 - Save the workflow

-Commit the file as shown in the picture bewlow.
+Commit the file as shown in the picture below.
 Once completed, follow the workflow run from the `Actions` tab in GitHub.

   ![Commit details](imgs/start-commit.PNG)